nak3/nak3.github.io/slides/markdowns/20150909-helloworld-openshiftv3.md

 ---
 class: center middle

-# Just one more knowledge
+# Just one more thing

 ---
 class: center middle